English not your home language? No problem!

 Our broad and balanced curriculum is accessed by all pupils.
 Adaptions are made to support specific curriculum needs, for example where a need to develop more independence is identified.

-If appropriate, the Inclusion Manager will organise specific 1:1 or small group interventions to address specific areas of need.
+If appropriate, the Assistant Head for Inclusion will organise specific 1:1 or small group interventions to address specific areas of need.
 Currently a range of different interventions are delivered throughout the school as part of the Quality First Teaching provision and these change on a termly basis depending on the needs of the children.
 Literacy interventions may include Reading Recovery, individual priority reading and Letters and Sounds.
 Maths interventions may include Numicon or small maths catch up groups.
-Other interventions also take place to address specific areas of a child’s development, for example fine motor skills, and programmes such as Rainbow Road or Funky Fingers may be used to develop these skills.
+Other interventions take place to address specific areas of a child’s development, for example fine motor skills, and programmes such as Rainbow Road or Funky Fingers may be used to develop these skills.

 Adaptions to the school or classroom environment may be needed in order to meet the needs of specific pupils.
 This may involve purchasing specialist furniture or writing equipment, or may involve providing pupils with alternative methods of recording their work, for example an iPad, Talking Tin or the use of Clicker.